GloveDotCom/meetup/bowery/README.md

 * [Docker]
 * [Ubuntu]
-* [Bowery.io]
+* [Bowery]
 * [Go]
 * [Postgres]

-This project is under the assumption (vantage point) that you have already created your development environment with Bowery.
+This project is under the assumption (vantage point) that you have already created your development environment with [Bowery].
 Otherwise, you would create your own environment by installing the necessary dependencies to compile and run your code.
 I used [ln] to link my code directory to my $GOPATH.
 Wavey ...

 So there are two ways to use Bowery.